 WiRE believes passionately that women in rural business should be heard and valued.
 We lobby on a national level to keep rural businesses on the political agenda and contribute regularly to national policy as our advice is often sought by Government.
 WiRE have Prowess flagship status for excellence in women’s enterprise development.

-WiRE is based at Harper Adams University, Shropshire.
+WiRE was initially based at Harper Adams University, Shropshire.
 The University was awarded the Queen’s Anniversary Prize in 2005, recognising the significant contribution that the Women in Rural Enterprise (WiRE) programme has made to developing and supporting women-owned rural businesses.

 WiRE encourages links with local and national government bodies and large companies in order to enhance the range of business services available to women in rural business.